Stephen Darby: Bradford City

 On 4 July 2012, Darby signed for Bradford City on a two-year contract.
 He made his debut on 11 August 2012 in a 1–0 League Cup win against Notts County.
 He made his league debut a week later against Gillingham.
 He made his home debut on 21 August, coming on as a substitute for Nahki Wells in a 1–0 win against Fleetwood Town.
 On 25 September, he scored the only goal of his career in the 115th minute of a 3–2 win against Burton Albion in the League Cup third round.
 Bradford went on to reach the final, beating Premier League sides Wigan Athletic, Arsenal and Aston Villa in subsequent rounds.

 Darby won seven awards at the Bradford City end-of-season dinner in May 2014.
-Darby was made club captain after Gary Jones joined Notts County, and signed a new three-year contract in June 2014.
+Darby was made club captain whilst Gary Jones was made team captain, and signed a new three-year contract in June 2014.
 For the 2016–17 season, Darby was replaced by new signing Romain Vincelot as captain, under new manager Stuart McCall.
 In May 2017 it was announced that he would be released at the end of the season, when his contract expired.